Spiderman Logo

 Spiderman Logo History

-The superhero Spiderman and media franchise Spiderman logos are two completely different things.
-On one side is a character from a fictional world whose costume is adorned with a spider’s image.
-On the other hand, there is the very Universe, represented not only by comics but also by feature films, cartoons, TV series, video games, and even theatrical performances.
+The logos of the superhero Spiderman and the Spiderman media franchise are two very different things.
+On the one hand, it is a character from a fictional world whose costume is decorated with the image of a spider.
+On the other is the universe itself, represented not only by comic books but also by feature films, cartoons, television series, video games, and even theater productions.

 What is Spiderman?

-Spiderman is a legendary superhero who originated from the pages of American Marvel Comics.
-Writer Stan Lee and artist Steve Ditko created the character.
-The character first appeared in 1962 when the August issue of Amazing Fantasy was released.
-Since then, it has been used in comics, movies, TV shows, video games, novels, and other media products.
-Behind the red mask with white eyes is the orphaned teenager Peter Parker.
+Spider-Man is a legendary superhero who appeared on the pages of American Marvel Comics.
+He was created by writer Stan Lee and artist Steve Ditko.
+He first appeared in 1962 in the August 1962 issue of Amazing Fantasy magazine.
+Since then, it has been used in comic books, movies, TV shows, video games, novels, and other media products.
+Behind the red mask with white eyes is orphaned teenager Peter Parker.

 1963 – 1979